grzesiek-galezowski/tdd-ebook/manuscript/180_Web_of_objects_explained.md

 you understand the real goal, you will probably understand the means to the goal far better.

-In this chapter, we will explore the qualities of object oriented design which make mock objects a viable tool.
+In this chapter, we will explore the qualities of object-oriented design which make mock objects a viable tool.

 Composability... again!